Brindavanam (2010 film): Plot

-The story revolves around Krish, the son of Hyderabad multimillionaire Surendra, who pretends to be in a relationship with Bhoomi to help her escape an unwanted marriage.
-Krish arrives at Bhoomi's village and transforms her family's dynamics, particularly arranging reconciliation between Bhoomi's father Bhanu Prasad and his step-brother Sivudu.
-Impressed by Krish, Bhanu Prasad agrees to Bhoomi's marriage with Krish, which complicates the situation as it was initially meant to be a ruse to cancel Bhoomi's earlier wedding.
+Krish, the son of the Hyderabad multimillionaire Surendra, pretends to be in a relationship with Bhoomi to help her escape an unwanted marriage.
+Krish arrives in Bhoomi's village and transforms her family dynamics, including arranging a reconciliation between Bhoomi's father, Bhanu Prasad, and his step-brother Sivudu.
+Impressed by Krish, Bhanu Prasad agrees to Bhoomi's marriage with him.
+Bhoomi's suitor then seeks revenge.

-Bhoomi's suitor seeks revenge, and the plot thickens when Indu, Krish's actual love interest, enters the scene.
-Indu lies about her lover ditching her, leading to a series of misunderstandings.
+Indu, Krish's love interest, lies about her lover ditching her, leading to a series of misunderstandings.
 Bhanu Prasad and Sivudu want Krish's parents to finalize the marriage, prompting Krish to invent fake parents until his real parents unexpectedly arrive.

-Ultimately, Bhoomi reveals her love for Krish, which Indu overhears.
-Chaos ensues when Bhoomi's suitor exposes the truth to Sivudu and Bhanu Prasad, resulting in a violent confrontation.
+Indu overhears Bhoomi revealing her love for Krish.
+Bhoomi's suitor exposes the truth to Sivudu and Bhanu Prasad, resulting in a violent confrontation.
 Durga Prasad, the family patriarch, intervenes and unveils the deception to protect Bhoomi from her suitor.
-It's revealed that Bhoomi is also in love with Krish.
+It is also revealed that Bhoomi is in love with Krish.

-As things calm down, Bhoomi's suitor kidnaps her, leading to a physical confrontation with Krish, who rescues Bhoomi.
+Bhoomi's suitor kidnaps her, leading to a confrontation with Krish, who rescues Bhoomi.
 However, Krish is torn between his love for Indu and Bhoomi.
-In a twist, Lord Krishna appears but doesn't provide a solution, leaving Krish's fate to the audience.
+Lord Krishna appears but does not provide a solution, leaving Krish's fate to the audience.